Matteawan State Hospital for the Criminally Insane: Recreation

 Patients were given outdoor exercise in the courtyards twice daily and motion pictures were shown weekly.
 Radios and phonographs were available on the wards.
 Patients played softball, tennis, bowling, handball, shuffleboard, volleyball, chess, checkers, cards, gymnastics, ping pong and quoits.
 At Christmas and other special occasions, there were teas for the women, smokes for the men and "vaudeville entertainments" staged by patients and staff.

 Cemetery

-The hospital's cemetery, which includes the remains of nearly 1,000 patients that died there, is just south of Beacon High School on Matteawan Road.
+The hospital's cemetery, which includes the remains of nearly 1,000 patients that died there, is just west of Beacon High School on Matteawan Road.